 Here are some tips for keeping safe in the garden, especially when storms are imminent.

 - Monitor the weather.
 Watch for sudden wind, darkening skies, or buildup of dark clouds.

 - Seek shelter as soon as you hear thunder rumble and remain until 30 minutes after the last clap of thunder.

 - Keep in mind; if you are close enough to hear thunder, you are at risk for lightning strikes.
 Don’t wait to seek shelter.
 Even if you don’t see clouds, lightening can sometimes come “from out of the blue.”

 - If you feel like your hair is standing on end, seek shelter immediately.

 - If you’re away from your house, look for a completely enclosed building or an all-metal vehicle with a metal top.
 A gazebo or carport doesn’t provide adequate protection.

-- Avoid open areas and objects that can conduct electricity like single trees, windmills, barbed wire or metal fences, bicycles, flag poles or clotheslines.
+- Avoid open areas and objects that can conduct electricity like single trees, windmills, barbed wire, metal fences, bicycles, flag poles, or clotheslines.
 Even small metal objects, like garden tools, can conduct electricity and cause serious burns in a lightning storm.

 - If you can’t get to a safe structure, squat down like a baseball catcher, with your hands on your knees and your head bent down.
 Never lie flat on the ground.